 After a long wait, GM's redesigned full-size SUVs are finally here.

-Better late than never: GM has officially started regular production of its brand new 2021 Chevrolet Tahoe and GMC Yukon at the Arlington Assembly plant in Arlington, Texas, after several months of setbacks begotten by the coronavirus pandemic.
+Better late than never: GM has officially started regular production of its brand new 2021 Chevy Tahoe and GMC Yukon at the Arlington Assembly plant in Arlington, Texas, after several months of setbacks begotten by the coronavirus pandemic.
 For now, just the regular-wheelbase Tahoe and Yukon are rolling off the line, according to confirmations from GM spokespeople.
 It's expected that the long-wheelbase Chevy Suburban and GMC Yukon XL will start production shortly after, and the all-new 2021 Cadillac Escalade will join later in the year.

 All of these newly redesigned SUVs share the same T1-platform underpinnings - the same ladder-frame platform that debuted with the 2019 Chevrolet Silverado and GMC Sierra - but with a new fully independent rear suspension setup.